philbuchanan/Accordion-Shortcodes/readme.txt

 == Changelog ==
 = 2.2 =
+* NEW: Accessible for users requiring tabbed keyboard navigation control
 * NEW: Contextual admin help tab with link to full plugin documentation

 = 2.1.1 =